 Joomla and Drupal are both template based CMS platforms and are built by programmers and not designers who have branding, marketing, and design expertise.
 Because of the way they were built, there is no real emphasis on branding features, but it is possible to create a site with unique branding using these platforms.
 It is a more time-consuming process to do so when compared to WordPress.

-Both Joomla and Drupal have a very bloated and often confusing dashboard because they have been built by programmers who didn’t really put the usability effort into developing these platforms.
+Both Joomla and Drupal have generally complex and sometimes confusing dashboard because they have been built by programmers who didn’t really put the usability effort into developing these platforms.
 This is one reason more for which most people opt to use WordPress instead.

-Making a right choice is not easy so you have to bear in mind what kind of website do you need, what is your overall budget, do you plan to work with a professional web developer and your own level of expertise.
-The best choice for most people is WordPress, and most experts agree on this one.
+Making a right choice is not easy so you have to bear in mind what kind of website you need.
+What is your overall budget?
+Do you plan to work with a professional web developer or your own level of expertise?
+The best choice for most people is WordPress, and the massive WordPress market share is testament to this assertion.
 It’s really easy to add new content and there are lots of free plugins and layouts that you can use to tweak your website in all possible ways without needing to know how to code in any programming language.
 WordPress also receives many security updates regularly which is very important.

 Go with WordPress, chances are you’ll never leave.
-It has a vibrant community and it will very likely satisfy the needs of almost any individual.
-WordPress also provides great SEO out the box and it can handle the majority of use cases at any scale.
+It has a massive and vibrant community and it will very likely satisfy the needs of almost any individual or business.
+WordPress also provides great SEO out the box and it can handle the majority of uses at any scale.